Aefalshaw/aefalshaw/README.md

-### Learning through trial & error - often not by choice 😉
+### Learning through trial & error 😉

 ---

-👾 I'm a full time teaching assistant at a local Seattle bootcamp - Coding Dojo.
-I made the most of my pandemic shut-in by attending and graduating from this same bootcamp in 2020.
-I left my position in the direct line of healthcare to switch career fields but hope to return someday with my new skill set addition.
-My drive to help others in unique ways has always been the backbone to my motivation of work.
+👾 I'm a full-time teaching assistant at a coding boot camp - Coding Dojo.
+I made the most of my pandemic shut-in by taking a chance on myself and my career and pursuing programming full-time.
+I left my position in the direct line of healthcare and have found my passion in the software industry.
+Regardless, my drive to help others in unique ways has always been the backbone of my motivation for work.

-🚀 Upon graduating from Coding Dojo I wanted to take my skill set farther.
-Just this year I applied and was accepted into a nationwide program known as Year Up.
-The non-profit has given me the opportunity to truly blossom and hone in on my career path and interests as a developer.
-Since graduation I have been polishing my professionalism and personal brand as well as being given a 6 month internship with Tableau/Salesforce.
-It's often difficult to get over the wall of not obtaining a bachelor's degree in the industry but I'm here to prove it's possible.
+🚀 Upon completing Coding Dojo's program myself, I wanted to take my skill set further.
+A non-profit, Year Up, has allowed me to blossom and hone in on my career path and interests as a developer.
+Since completion, I have been polishing my professionalism and personal brand.
+Through Year Up, I earned a full-time intership with Tableau that provided me with industry-level experience collaborting with a team of engineers and UX/UI designers.
+It's often difficult to take on the industry without obtaining a bachelor's degree, but I'm here to prove it's possible.

-👩‍💻 My bootcamp experience covered fullstack development through Javascript, Python, and C#.
-I have experience and knowledge with OOP and the foundational core concepts involved in coding regardless of the language.
-More personally, in my free time I've been researching data analytics and how to manipulate data in unique ways.
-Catching my eye I've been focusing on Python, and SQL.
+👩‍💻 My boot camp experience covered full stack development through Javascript, Python, and C#.
+I have experience and knowledge with OOP and the foundational core concepts involved in programming.
+More personally, in my free time, I've been researching data analytics and how to manipulate data in unique ways.
+Catching my eye, I've been focusing on Python and SQL relating to data interpretation.

 ✈️ Outside of being online, I love to unplug and travel the world.
-My more recent trips have been very local, outdoors, and socially distanced but my history of experiencing new cultures, traditions and especially new foods has made me the eccentric wild card I am today.
-Diversity has always been extremely important to me and I am looking forward to one day being a part of a team that holds strong to this as well.
+Although my recent trips have been local, outdoors, and socially distanced, it hasn't stopped me from having eccentric life experiences.
+Diversity has always been crucial in my life, and I look forward to working with a team and company with that same sense of community.

-⚔️ Follow my journey and progress in the industry and feel free to reach out anytime, I greatly appreciate any advice and direction.
+⚔️ Follow my journey and progress in the industry, and feel free to reach out anytime.
+I greatly appreciate any advice and direction.
+Thank you for swinging by & check out my resume repo before you head out.
-With everything going on I am not currently looking to collaborate on projects but will notify when that gate has opened once again.

-Thanks for swinging by & check out my resume repo before you head out

-### 😷 Stay safe and happy coding!
+###😷 Stay safe and happy coding!

 ---